On this Page

 There will be three phases of consultation;

-• Phase 1: Building the data request – community members can engage directly with author teams, as well as directly comment on proposed opportunities, variable groups and experiment groups as they evolve.
-In this real time consultation community members with input are advised to do so as early as possible (NOW CLOSED).
+- Phase 1: Building the data request – community members can engage directly with author teams, as well as directly comment on proposed opportunities, variable groups and experiment groups as they evolve.
+In this real time consultation community members with input are advised to do so as early as possible.
+The first phase was published at the end of July 2024 and closed on 18th October (consultation closed).

-• Phase 2: Review of the first version of the controlled list of high priority variables.
+- Phase 2: Review of the first version of the controlled list of high priority variables.
+Consultation opened on 6th December 2024 with a deadline of 17th January 2025 (NOW OPEN).

 The data request task team are available throughout the period to hear from and discuss the technical detail of the data request with modelling centres.

-During public consultation phases, forms will be made available for the community to propose new opportunities, variable groups, and variables.
-There will also be forms to raise any issues or changes needed to existing opportunities, variable groups, and variables.
+During public consultation phase 1, forms were made available for the community to propose new opportunities, variable groups, and variables.
+There were also forms to raise any issues or changes needed to existing opportunities, variable groups, and variables.

-Find out more here about contributing to the Gathering input for the CMIP7 AR7 Fast Track Data Request public consultation open now.
+Find out more about Phase 1 of the consultation at Gathering input for the CMIP7 AR7 Fast Track Data Request: Phase 1.

 If you have any general inquiries or questions about the process, please contact the IPO.
 If you have a theme-specific question please make sure you state which theme and we can forward you on to the right person.